axialmarket/spoke/README.rst

 Spoke
 =====

-Spoke attempt to provide a framework for building reusable front-end components.
+Spoke attempts to provide a framework for building reusable front-end components.

 Installing
 ==========